 You will see that a segment is categorized by the number on both the segment page:

 ...And at the list of segments on your activity page.

 Strava segments are automatically categorized as a climb if the data fits our criteria.
-The categories are 1-4, with HC being above a category 1 climb, and HC being the hardest category of all.
+The categories are 1-4, with HC being above a category 1 climb, the hardest category of all.
 Strava segments can be generated two ways - as a user, you can create a segment from any data on the site.
-If the the data you choose for a segment fits into a categorized climb, you'll see a red icon on the finished segment with either the number 1-4, or HC.
+If the data you choose for a segment fits into a categorized climb, you'll see a red icon on the finished segment with either the number 1-4, or HC.
 If you are the riding new territory where no Strava data has previously been recorded, Strava will auto-detect and auto-create categorized climbing segments for you.